naiyerasif/site/content/blog/2019/2019-07-08-persisting-and-querying-documents-with-mongorepository.md

 ### Unit tests to verify cascading

-To verify if the cascading actually works, write some unit tests by persisting some `Email` objects and querying for `Identity` and `Session` objects.
+To verify if the cascading works, write some unit tests by persisting some `Email` objects and querying for `Identity` and `Session` objects.

 ```java
 import static org.junit.Assert.*;